 To track your refund, you’ll need your Social Security number, your filing status and the exact amount of your refund.
-Typically, you can start tracking your return one day after you file if you submit your return electronically; but if you mail in a paper tax return, it takes about one month.
+Typically, you can start tracking your return one day after you file if you submit your return electronically.
+But if you mail in a paper tax return, it takes about one month.

-To improve your chances of getting your tax refund sooner rather than later, there are few steps you can take.
+To improve your chances of getting your tax refund sooner rather than later, there are a few steps you can take.
 Here’s what you can do to get your refund faster:

 - Check your return for errors or omissions.
 When the IRS needs to contact you for additional information, it slows down how quickly you receive your refund.